-The project has been reviewed by the City Council at two Study Sessions, on October 13, 2020, and on April 13, 2021.
+The project has been reviewed by the City Council at two Study Sessions, on October 13, 2020 and April 13, 2021.
 The first Study Session report focused on densities and development standards that would support development feasibility.
-The second Study Session report presented a character sub-zone framework and draft map for Council review.
+The second Study Session report presented a character subzone framework and draft map for Council review.

-Since these Study Sessions, the Project Planner has changed, additional outreach was conducted, and the project was put on a temporary hold as the City's Housing Element and Displacement Response Strategy were developed.
-A project chronology, including previous Council direction, is included in Exhibit 2.
+Since these Study Sessions, the Project Planner has changed, additional outreach was conducted, as requested by Council, and the project was put on a temporary hold as the City's Housing Element and Displacement Response Strategy were developed.
+A project chronology, including previous Council direction, is included in Attachment 2.